-A Haathi Chaap scrapbook, Potli wooden blocks from Kadam, multi-hued watercolors, a black pigment liner, and a few words waiting to be strung together - were my tools of the trade.
+A Haathi Chaap scrapbook for an art journal, Potli wooden blocks from Kadam, multi-hued watercolors, a black pigment liner, and a few words waiting to be strung together - were my tools of the trade.

-I'm sure most of you know of Haathi Chaap, the folks who celebrate Elephant Poo.
+I'm sure most of you know of Haathi Chaap, the folks who celebrate Elephant Dung paper.
 With that they create organic stationery, which sport the coolest of logos, and I like the post script on their homepage ...
 "No, it doesn't smell of poo.
 Really!" :-)

 Incidentally, here's a fun picture I caught at the Singapore zoo.